-So to begin chanting mantras, you start off chanting Om Mami Padmi Hum and what you’re saying is, “God in pure energy is like a brilliant crystal in the middle of an emerging lotus, manifest in the center of my opening heart.”
-You repeat is over and over again while in a state of serene relaxation and you feel it in your heart, and what you’re essentially experiencing is a trip.
+So to begin chanting mantras, you start off chanting Om Mami Padme Hum and what you’re saying is, “God in pure energy is like a brilliant crystal in the middle of an emerging lotus, manifest in the center of my opening heart.”
+You repeat it over and over again while in a state of serene relaxation and you feel it in your heart, and what you’re essentially experiencing is a trip.
 You’re experiencing, an awakening of your conscious perception.
 Informally experiencing a journey through the gateways of your corpus callosum all the way to the right hemisphere of your brain where you’re expansive and one with the cosmos.

 The benefits of this practice have lasting and serious beautiful psychological effects.
 Instead of thinking, “Gosh.
 I didn’t get the job promotion I wanted today.”
 “I wonder if, Bob, is ever going to call me today?”
-Instead of all the brain chatter, which crowds our minds on a daily basis, our inner roommate, you go into mantra and you are.
+Instead of all the brain chatter, which crowds our minds on a daily basis, our inner roommate, you go into a mantra and you are.
 Once the mantra has been going on for a while, it begins to change its nature.
-Instead of it being stuck in the upper part of your body, in your head, the humming and prayer moves down to the center of your body and resides in the middle of your heart.
-Now, at this point the linguistics or meaning of it has become irrelevant to you, and you have entered a deep meditative state of unconscious flow (Alpha State of Awareness.)
+Instead of it being stuck in the upper part of your body, in your head, the humming and prayer move down to the center of your body and resides in the middle of your heart.
+Now, at this point, the linguistics or meaning of it has become irrelevant to you, and you have entered a deep meditative state of unconscious flow (Alpha State of Awareness.)
 This is the state of deep relaxation that is extremely beneficial for your health.
 When a mantra is performed correctly, the point of its practice is to become synchronized with the peculiar vibration and harmony of the universe.
 You’re essentially “in-tune.”
 You’re at peace.

 Here is a beautiful mantra that is meant to evoke peace, love and understanding.
 May your day today be full of love.